One Court Square

 One Court Square, also known as the Citicorp Building or the Citigroup Building, is a 50-story, 673 ft office tower in Long Island City, Queens, across the East River from Manhattan in New York City, United States.
 It was completed in 1989 and designed by Skidmore, Owings & Merrill for Citigroup.
 The building was the tallest in Queens from its completion until the topping out of Skyline Tower in 2019, and for many years was the only skyscraper in Long Island City.
-It is now home to telecommunications firm Altice USA, whose logo adorns the top of the building, among other tenants.
+It is now home to telecommunications firm Optimum Communications, whose logo adorns the top of the building, among other tenants.

 Design

 One Court Square was designed by Raúl de Armas of Skidmore, Owings and Merrill and is owned by Savanna.
 The building has a green-tinted glass-wrapped facade, and rises a height of 673 ft and 50 stories above ground.
 (Note: Some sources state 48 floors, or 53.)
 It has no setbacks until near the top, where it culminates in a pyramidal shape.
 The interior contains 1.4 e6ft2 of rentable space.
 Its official address is 2501 Jackson Avenue.

 The tower had been the tallest building in New York state outside of Manhattan, and the tallest building on Long Island, for 30 years.
 In 2019, the building was surpassed by the Brooklyn Point Tower and the Skyline Tower, becoming the third tallest building on Long Island and the second tallest building in Queens.
 Later, in 2021, it was also surpassed in Queens by Queens Plaza Park, which rises to 755 ft.

 It is distinguished from the Citigroup Center in Manhattan, which is across the street from Citigroup's former main headquarters at 399 Park Avenue.
 The buildings are one stop apart on the New York City Subway's IND Queens Boulevard Line; Citigroup Center is near Lexington Avenue–53rd Street, while One Court Square is right above Court Square–23rd Street, the next station east.